 Airway and Aspiration Center for Children

 The mission of the Airway and Aspiration Center for Children is to provide the public and the medical community with top quality, comprehensive, compassionate, high-profile medical care for children, and well-rounded, multidisciplinary education for parents.
-In addition to providing exemplary patient care, the Airway and Aspiration Center for Children will generate new treatment options, educational experiences, and collaborative research opportunities at the MUSC Children's Hospital.
+In addition to providing exemplary patient care, the Airway and Aspiration Center for Children will generate new treatment options, educational experiences, and collaborative research opportunities with MUSC Children's Health.

 Pediatric airway and swallowing disorders can be complicated and life threatening.
 The center coordinates subspecialty care for children with airway and swallowing problems to allow comprehensive care during a single visit.